jasonray/kessel.js/README.md

 - callback(err, jobRequest)

 dequeue(callback)
-- where callback is a function that returns f(commit), where commit is a f(jobResult)
+- where callback is a function(commit, rollback)
+- where commit is a function()
+- where rollback is a function()
+- TODO: consider error queue and rollback with delay